crs4/life_monitor/lm_admin_guide.md

 * **WorkflowHub** @ [https://seek:3000](https://seek:3000)
 * **Jenkins** @ [http://localhost:8080](http://localhost:8080)

-To verify that the services are properly configured, go to the [LifeMonitor login page](https://localhost:8443/login) and log in by clicking on `Sign in using Seek`.
+To verify that the services are properly configured, point your browser to [LifeMonitor](https://localhost:8443), click on `Log in` and then on `Sign in using Seek`.
 You will be redirected to the WorkflowHub login page, which will ask for a username and a password.
 You can use one of the [preloaded users](https://github.com/crs4/life_monitor/tree/master/tests/config/registries/seek/notes.txt), e.g.: